lidofinance/docs/docs/contracts/lido.md

 ### getSharesByPooledEth()

-Returns the amount of shares that corresponds to `_ethAmount` protocol-controlled Ether
+Returns the amount of shares that corresponds to `_ethAmount` of protocol-controlled ether

 ```sol
 function getSharesByPooledEth(uint256 _ethAmount) returns (uint256)